-- Establishment of minimum and maximum parking standards with the Regional Centre, Secondary Community Nodes and Regional Centres; - b.
+- a.
+Establishment of minimum and maximum parking standards within the Regional Centre, Secondary Community Nodes and Regional Centres; - b.
 Reducing parking requirements in the Regional Centre, Secondary Community Nodes and Regional Corridors where transit, cycling and pedestrian alternatives exist; - c.
 Provision of shared parking facilities for uses with alternating high peak demand either by virtue of the uses or the time of day, time of week or seasonal demand; and, - d.
-Provision of central, shared parking facilities that may result in greater parking and land use efficiencies." - 9.
-In Section 19.5.5, Section 37 By-laws, by: - a.
-Adding new third and fourth paragraphs as follows: "Section 37 By-laws may also be used to secure priority community benefits such as the provision of improved pedestrian and cycling access to public transit and enhanced public transit infrastructure, facilities and services; public parking; provision of public areas, crosswalks and walkways; provision of public streetscape improvements; enhanced access to natural heritage features and other open space areas; upgrade to community facilities; land required for municipal purposes; and, any other community benefits that may be identified in Secondary Plans, Community Improvement Plans, or other community improvements that may be identified through the development approval process.
+Provision of central, shared parking facilities that may result in greater parking and land use efficiencies." - Schedule 1 is hereby amended by adopting the changes as indicated on Schedules A1, A2, A3 and A4 attached to this amendment.